 Russia is not just a country of “extreme winter and snow”, but it is also a country of many festivals where we love to celebrate different religious, cultural and national events.
 Today, I would like to talk about one such festival which is called the “Russian Orthodox Easter Week”, “Paskha” in the Russian language, which takes place either in the month of April or May every year.

-We celebrate “Russian Orthodox Easter Week” in a special way even though it is celebrated later than the west.
-During this week, we put on best clothes starting on Saturday night and visit dark churches, which symbolize a gloomy world without any light of faith, together, even though special and traditional religious services take place each night of the week.
+We celebrate “Russian Orthodox Easter Week” in a special way even though it is celebrated later than the West.
+During this week, we put on our best clothes starting on Saturday night and visit dark churches, which symbolize a gloomy world without any light of faith, together, even though special and traditional religious services take place each night of the week.
 Then, of course, we also decorate the “Easter eggs” and bake “Easter cakes” in addition to decorating our homes in a very special way.
 We also visit different cemeteries and graves and take Easter bread and wines there during this week.

 Everything has to be liked about our “Russian Orthodox Easter Week”.
-However, the best thing which I really like about this festival is the decoration of the table with virtually all kinds of food in the world in order to start the “Easter Feast” on the Easter day morning!
-I also like the Saturday night service just before the Easter day because it lasts for the whole night!
+However, the best thing which I really like about this festival is the decoration of the table with virtually all kinds of food in the world in order to start the “Easter Feast” on Easter day morning!
+I also like the Saturday night service just before Easter day because it lasts for the whole night!

 Anyway, this festival is very important, some will say more important than even Christmas, in our religious tradition because it brings all kinds of people together in our country in the mood of celebration wherever they are.
 In fact, even non-believers enjoy this religious festival because it is really beautiful and offers a very unique experience.
 Besides, this is the time when we visit our families and friends in order to bless each other which is really uplifting for everybody.
 Finally, this Easter week is important because it helps us revive spiritually in the spirit of “giving” and “sacrificing”.

-Part 3 - Two-way Discussion:
+Part 3 - Detailed Discussion/ Two-way Discussion:

-Discussion topic: "Purpose of festivals and celebration"
+Discussion topic: "Purpose of festivals and celebrations"

 Q. Why do you think festivals are important events in the working year?